 Following are the features of the Single Entry System:

-This system doesn’t have a fixed set of rules and procedures like the Double-entry system.
-And it also varies across businesses.
+- Accounting Rules: This system doesn’t have a fixed set of rules and procedures like the Double-entry system.
+Also, it varies across businesses.

 Uses of Single Entry System